nyxnor/onionjuggler/README.md

 ### Technical

-Now that you have read the [manual](text/onionservice.man), the [insructions](README.md#INSTRUCTIONS) and optionally tested the [whiptail menu](onionservice-tui), you are prepared to understand what it does behind the curtains.
+Now that you have read the [manual](text/onionservice.man), the [insructions](README.md#INSTRUCTIONS) and optionally tested the [dialog menu](onionservice-tui), you are prepared to understand what it does behind the curtains.
 Read [TECHNICAL.md](TECHNICAL.md) for advanced usage.

 ### Requirements